Worplesdon: Memorial hall and recreational grounds

-Wood Street Village and Stoughton amenities
+Amenities

+Worplesdon itself has few shopping facilities; however, Worplesdon Place Hotel is located nearby.

 Wood Street Village is, unusually, a larger "village" within the historic parish as well as the 19th-century created, civil parish.
-Stoughton, Guildford has a diverse parade of shops and is well-situated to access most of the village.
+Stoughton, Guildford has a diverse parade of shops and is well-situated for access from most of the village and other settlements.

+Transport

+South Western Railway operates a typically hourly service in each direction between London Waterloo and Guildford from Worplesdon railway station.
+Most southbound services continue to Haslemere or Portsmouth Harbour.

 Economy

-Worplesdon railway station has 1–3 services per hour to London Waterloo, on Mondays to Saturdays on the Portsmouth Direct Line, as the station between Woking and Guildford, in the east of the village – 31–37 minutes from Waterloo.
-This is separated from parts of the main village by the gently elevated northwestern flank of wooded Whitmore Common (Jordan Hill or Rickford Common), all of which are part of the village.

-Industries in the 2011 census

-Taking the parish as a whole: 213 people at the time of the last census were employed in finance and insurance industries.
-Despite the heathland only 0.8% of residents in 2011 were employed in quarrying, forestry and agriculture, similarly real estate accounted for 1.2% of residents' occupations.
+Within the parish, 213 people at the time of the last census were employed in finance and insurance industries.
+Despite the heathland covering the parish, only 0.8% of residents in 2011 were employed in quarrying, forestry and agriculture, similarly real estate accounted for 1.2% of residents' occupations.
 Technical/scientific employers employed 10% of the population, bolstered by the University of Surrey and Institute for Animal Health (with associated major employers in life sciences, space exploration and computing).

-Greater than this, education employed 12% of the population (549 people).
+Education employed 12% of the population (549 people).
 Wholesale and retail trade, and the sale/repair of motor vehicles was the most important single category with 639 people.
-Next, just behind education, was Human Health and Social Work employing 495 people.
-Accommodation and food service activities, if combined with the similar category of arts, entertainment and recreation, employed a similar figure of 440 people.
+Health and social work employed 495 people.
+Accommodation and food service activities, combined with the category of arts, entertainment and recreation, employed a similar figure of 440 people.